YahooArchive/mojito-pipeline/README.md

 Take a look at the ["Hello World! example"](#hello-world-example) below.

 ## Hello World!
 Example
+The source code to the Hello World exmple can be found under [example/helloworld ](https://github.com/yahoo/mojito-pipeline/tree/master/example/helloworld).
+Run `ynpm install`, start the application using `node app`, and access the application at [http://localhost:8666/hello](http://localhost:8666/hello).

 1. Create a new "hello-page" route and point that route to application specs that use the `PipelineFrame` mojit: